 Mbekezeli Mbokazi: Bafana Bafana Star’s Agent Hits Back at Hugo Broos Over Alleged Sexist Comments

-Bafana Bafana defender Mbekezeli Mbokazi’s agent, Basia Michaels, has finally responded to the criticism levelled at her by national team coach Hugo Broos over the player’s transfer to Major League Soccer.
+Former Orlando Pirates defender, Mbekezeli Mbokazi’s agent, Basia Michaels, has finally hit back at the criticism levelled against her by Bafana Bafana head coach Hugo Broos after the youngster's move to a Major League Soccer outfit in the January transfer window.

-Michaels had refrained from commenting until now but addressed the issue in an exclusive interview on the Behind the Boot podcast with Mazola Molefe.
+Michaels had refrained from commenting on the issue when it happened before AFCON kicked off in December 2025.
+She has now addressed the issue during an interview on the Behind the Boot podcast with Mazola Molefe.

 She described the remarks as sexist and indicated that, in her view, Mbokazi may struggle to feature in Broos’ upcoming national team selections.